enkidevs/curriculum/JavaScript/Node/readable-streams.md

 });
 ```
-Calling `fs.createReadStream` creates a static readable stream, this stream then beings to flow once a callback has been attached.
+Calling `fs.createReadStream` creates a readable stream, this stream then beings to flow once a callback has been attached.

 A callback also needs to be added for when the stream has reached the end of the data:
 ```